 That’s not really for me to say.
-But I’d definitely say it would be foolish to say it!
 I think it influenced a lot of people.
-I’m not saying it’s any way original, but it was heartfelt and real for that moment in time.
+I’m not saying it’s in any way original, but it was heartfelt and real for that moment in time.

-Both Love and Electric have a pretty obvious influence on the band’s new album, Choice Of Weapon.
+Love and Electric have a pretty obvious influence on the new album, Choice Of Weapon.